echeran/smile-of-murugan/webbook/chapter06.md

-older than *TP,* that it is the earliest attempt to systematize, classify and explain the bardic poetry and its conventions, themes and subject-matter as a "classical", that is a "closed", "frozen”, "traditional" body of texts which ceased to be alive.¹ Reasons:
+older than *TP,* that it is the earliest attempt to systematize, classify and explain the bardic poetry and its conventions, themes and subject-matter as a "classical", that is a "closed", "frozen”, "traditional" body of texts which ceased to be alive.[^alive] Reasons:

-1 Some authors maintained that the rigid adherence to the conventions "crushed poetic freedom and originality” (M. S. Purnalingam Pillai, op*. cit*.
+[^alive]: Some authors maintained that the rigid adherence to the conventions "crushed poetic freedom and originality” (M. S. Purnalingam Pillai, op*. cit*.
 p.
 18).
 Some other authors would see in the classification, codification and explanation of the traditional conventions, given in the grammars, notably